We’re turning 100 in 2022! Help us share the wisdom of Kabbalah for our next 100 years! DONATE NOW

 The Israelites chose to believe the voices on the outside.
 They chose to go against what they knew to be true for themselves and believed a false report.
 This issue is really at the heart of our spiritual journey.
 Every day, we need to be courageous enough to commit to our heart’s wisdom, our inner Light, and our unique individual path.
 How many times have we said to ourselves, “I knew better, but why did I make the choice I did?"
 The world will always be filled with distractions designed to tempt us from our own truth and destiny.
 Oftentimes, we consent to the fears and judgments of others, allowing them to shape what we feel and believe.
 The Israelites’ story teaches us about the challenges on our own spiritual path.
 We are too often afraid to give, worried we will not have enough.
 We are tempted to take the easier path, to think of only ourselves in order to get ahead.
 This week, we gain the power to rise above such false reports.
 We are gifted with the priceless ability to hear our inner voice and follow the calling of our soul.
 For although we may be diverse in our many paths to the Divine, we are united in that the desire of our soul is always to share.

-This week, the full moon appears in the sky.
 In your meditation, allow this powerful and balanced Light reveal to you your unique path.
 You are able to see that when you care about the needs of others and become a giving being, you indeed will win in the end and reach your Promised Land.
 Ask the Creator to guide you in hearing your own truth and for the help in allowing your divinity within to shine.
 Ask that you are protected from thoughts of fear and doubt, and instead connect only to thoughts of positivity and love.
 The outside may give us a false report, warning us from thinking of others, but this is only designed to prevent us from becoming all who we were meant to become.
 Your own truth is your path to greatness.
 It is when we are willing to release outer distractions that we are able to discover the more powerful treasures within ourselves.
 We each have a unique, special path and truth in this life.
 If we are able to hear it and then are willing to act upon it, we will merit to connect to our truest purpose and our truest joy here on earth.